 Will criminal or driving convictions affect an application?

-Is there an upper and lower age limit to become a licenced driver?
+Is there an upper and lower age limit to become a licensed driver?

 How can I contact you?

-You can write to our Licensing Team at our main offices, by email: firstname.lastname@example.org or call us using the numbers listed above.
+You can write to our Licensing Team at our main offices, by email: firstname.lastname@example.org or call us on: 020 8207 2277 ask for Licensing